 WNEW, New York, June 23 signed a long-term contract with William G. Rambeau Co., station representatives, for exclusive national representation.
 Only the New York metropolitan area was excluded.
 The arrangement was consumated by Mr. Rambeau with H. M. Bess, vice-president in charge of sales of the New York station.
-Rambeau formerly represented WOR, Newark, which now has its own branch office representation.
+Ram-beau formerly represented WOR, Newark, which now has its own branch office representation. branch office representation. branch omce representation.
 FOUR Canadian stations, CJKL, Kirkland Lake, CFCH, North Bay, CJCS.
-Startford, and CKGR, Timmins, all in Ontario, have appointed Weed & Co. as their American representatives.
-The stations are operated by the Northern Broadcasting Co. of Toronto and Timmins.
-These additions bring Weed's Canadian list to a total of 13 stations.
+Startford, and CKGB, Tim-mins, all in Ontario, have appointed Weed & Co. as their American repre-sentatives.
+The stations are operat-ed by the Northern Broadcasting Co. of Toronto and Timmins.
+These ad-ditions bring Weed's Canadian list to a total of 13 stations.
 JOSEPH J. WEED, head of Weed & Co., station representatives, left New York June 19 accompanied by Mrs. Weed for an extensive tour of Canadiau stations.
 He stopped at the NAB Convention en route.
 He plans to return to his office Aug.
-1.
+1. KIDO.

-KID().
 Boise, Ida., has appointed John Blair & Co. as exclusive national representatives.

-DAVID M. BOTSFORD, president of Botsford, Constantine & Gardner, Portland, Ore., has been elected member-at-large of the executive board of the AAAA for one year, to fill the vacancy caused by the resignation of Don Francisco, executive vice-president of Lord & Thomas, Los Angeles.

-JEANETTE BOYER, formerly radio talent representative of Milo M. Marchetti Theatrical Agency, Hollywood, has joined Ted Rogers Ageucy, that city, in a similar capacity.
-Rogers who is head of Republic Investment Corp., recently added talent representation to his activities.

-TALBOT JOHNS has been appointed publicity director of BBDO, New York, following the resignation of Douglas Connah, whom Johns formerly assisted.

-YOUNG & RUBICAM Inc., has doubled its Hollywood headquarters in the Equitable Bldg., because of the increase of radio production and has added Glenhall Taylor to its staff.
-He was formerly on the production staff of KNX, that city.
-Walter Johnson, in charge of talent and also a producer for the agency, has resigned to free lance in radio.
+DAVID M. BOTSFORD, president of Botsford, Constantine & Gardner, Portland, Ore., has been elected mem-ber-at-large of the executive board of the AAAA for one year, to fill the vacancy caused by the resignation of Don Francisco, executive vice-presi-dent of Lord & Thomas, Los Angeles.
+JEANETTE BOYER, formerly radio talent representative of Milo M. Mar-chetti Theatrical Agency, Hollywood, has joined Ted Rogers Agency, that city, in a similar capacity.
+Rogers who is head of Republic Investment Corp., recently added talent repre-sentation to his activities.
+TALBOT JOHNS has been appointed publicity director of BBDO, New York, following the resignation of Douglas Connah, whom Johns former-by applied. ly assisted.
+YOUNG & RUBICAM Inc., հոջ YOUNG & RUBICAM Inc., has doubled its Hollywood headquarters in the Equitable Bldg., because of the increase of radio production aud has added Glenhall Taylor to its staff.
+Hc was formerly on the production staff of KNX, that city.
+Walter Johnson, in charge of talent and also a pro-ducer for the agency, has resigned to free lance in radio.
 THE William Morris office in Chicago will move in August from present quarters at 32 W. Randolph St. to larger quarters closer to "radio row" at 64 E. Lake St. near Michigan Blvd.

-HUGH WOODS, for the past 12 years in the Los Angeles direct mail and merchandising field, has eutered the agency business, and established offices in the Knickerbocker Building, that city, under the firm name of Hugh Woods Adv.
+HUGH WOODS, for the past 12 years in the Los Angeles direct mail and merchandising field, has eutered the agency business, and established offices in the Knickerbocker Building. that city, under the firm name of Hugh Woods Adv.
 Agency, servicing radio along with other accounts.
 HARRY W. HIXON Jr., associated with Sterling J. Getchell Inc., New York, was married to Betty Timmons, Atlauta, Ga., June 7.

-R. H. CROOKER, executive vicepresident of Campbell-Ewald Co.
-Inc., Detroit, has been appointed acting president of the company, because of the continued illness of Henry Ewald, president.
+R. H. CROOKER. executive vice-president of Campbell-Ewald Co.
+Inc., Detroit, has been appointed acting president of the company. because of the continued illness of Henry Ewald. president.
 LEONARD T. BUSH, secretary-treasurer of Compton Adv.
-Inc., New York, and account executive for most of the Procter & Gamble products, is on the Pacific Coast for a month's sojourn in the interests of radio aspects of his agency's accounts.
+Inc., New York, and account executive for most of the Procter & Gamble products. is on the Pacific Coast for a month's sojourn in the interests of radio aspects of his agency's accounts.